microsoft/NubesGen/docs/gitops-overview.md

 - As a result, a specific resource group is created, with specific resources inside: they all use the environment name inside their name, and they are also tagged with it.
 - When someone pushes code to the `env-` branch, the Terraform configuration is applied again, so the cloud resources are updated accordingly.

-## What happens if something does bad?
+## What happens if something goes bad?

 NubesGen uses the `backend` configuration of Terraform: it stores the state of each cloud infrastructure inside an Azure Blob container.